keeler/sifty/README.md

-# sift
+# sifty
-Browser extension to Save Images From Tabs.
+Browser extension to Save Images From Tabs, Yo!

 ## Running Locally
 Clone the source, and cd into the source directory.